 We hope that you enjoy your visit to this website.

-8 February 2017 – A major revision of the London piano makers directory (1760-1800) is currently being undertaken that will give three levels of information.
-The new directory will have a full list of piano makers and merchants names, each having a drop-down table of basic information (Business activity and addresses together with dates).
+15 March 2017 – A major revision of the London piano makers directory (1760-1800) has been undertaken that gives three levels of information.
+There is a full list of piano makers and merchants names, each having a drop-down table of basic information (Business activity and addresses together with dates).
 A third level of more detailed biographical and manufacturing information for some makers and merchants will be provided from a link in the table.
-The revised directory will be available in early March.
+Directory overview

 We have a range of authentic cloths including keyboard action cloth, hitch-pin worsted weave bearing cloth (Broadwood square piano type) and damper cloth suitable for pianos and other early keyboard instruments.
 More information can be found on the Keyboard Materials page or visit our shop to find the full range.
 Leather and silk may also be available but these materials are not offered through our online shop at present.

 A directory of Makers and Merchants making or selling pianos in London before 1800 together with some new biographical information.